Zubdata/Google-Maps-Scraper/README.md

 - Scrapes various data from Google Maps, such as business names, addresses, phone number, website, ratings, and total reviews.
 - Fast and efficient 🚀

-## Repository Structure

-The repository is organized as follows:

-- `scraper` folder: Contains the source code of the Google Maps Scraper tool.
-- `image` folder: Contains images required for the application's user interface.
-- `settings` folder: Contains the settings in json file for configuring the path where the scraped data will be saved.
-- `requirements.txt`: Lists all the required dependencies for running the Google Maps Scraper tool.

 ## Getting Started

 To get started with the Google Maps Scraper, follow these steps:

 1. Clone the repository to your local machine:

    ```shell
    git clone https://github.com/Zubdata/Google-Maps-Scraper.git
    ```